Ramones: Spearheading punk (1976–1977)

 The Ramones recorded their debut album, Ramones, in February 1976.
 Of the fourteen songs on the album, the longest, "I Don't Wanna Go Down to the Basement", barely surpassed two and a half minutes.
 While the songwriting credits were shared by the entire band, and each member did contribute some writing, much of the writing was done by Dee Dee.
 The Ramones album was produced by Sire's Craig Leon, with Tommy as associate producer, on an extremely low budget of about $6,400 and released in April.
 The now iconic front cover photograph of the band was taken by Roberta Bayley, a photographer for Punk magazine.
-Punk, which was largely responsible for codifying the term for the scene emerging around CBGB, ran a cover story on the Ramones in its third issue, the same month as the record's release.
+Punk, which was largely responsible for codifying the term for the scene emerging around CBGB, ran a cover story on the Ramones in its third issue, the same month as the album's release.

 The Ramones' debut album was greeted by rock critics with glowing reviews.
 The Village Voice's Robert Christgau wrote, "I love this record—love it—even though I know these boys flirt with images of brutality (Nazi especially) ...
-For me, it blows everything else off the radio".
+For me, it blows everything else off the radio."
 In Rolling Stone, Paul Nelson described it as "constructed almost entirely of rhythm tracks of an exhilarating intensity rock & roll has not experienced since its earliest days."
 Characterizing the band as "authentic American primitives whose work has to be heard to be understood", he declared, "It is time popular music followed the other arts in honoring its primitives."
 Newsday's Wayne Robbins simply anointed the Ramones as "the best young rock 'n' roll band in the known universe."